Information we collect

 We use various technologies to collect information from your computer and about your activities on our site.

 - Information collected automatically.
-We automatically collect information from your browser when you visit our website.
+Google automatically collect information from your browser when you visit our website that we can access through Google Analytics.
 This information includes your IP address, your browser type and language, access times, the content of any undeleted cookies that your browser previously accepted from us (see “Cookies” below), and the referring website address.

 - Cookies.
 When you visit our website, we may assign your computer one or more cookies, to facilitate access to our site and to personalize your online experience.
 Through the use of a cookie, we also may automatically collect information about your online activity on our site, such as the web pages you visit, the links you click, and the searches you conduct on our site.
 Most browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies.
 If you choose to decline cookies please note that you may not be able to sign in or use some of the interactive features offered on our website.